-How do I view USDZ files in AR?
+How do I view public USDZ files in AR?

 Go to the model page of a downloadable model.